ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Brent and Hero were eating at a French-themed restaurant on a quiet street south of Zhongxiao East Road.

 "There are issues with your lateness to school," said Hero.
-He lowered his head and slurped his French Onion soup.

 Brent explained that he was staying up late writing his college application essays, that he was going to apply for a special scholarship.
 That's why he was late.

-"Still, your teachers and fellow students feel disrespected," said Hero.

-"I'm sorry about that," said Brent.

 Hero looked at Brent thoughtfully as the waiter poured a glass of wine.

-"You are being very foolish, I think," said Hero finally.
+"Still, your teachers feel disrespected." said Hero finally.
 "Why are you here?
-In Taiwan?"
+In Taiwan?
+To stay up late on computer talking with American friends?"

 Brent was suddenly very aware of his body, ashamed, staring at Hero's wine glass.